-For the CaKRu4P4 refinement, first the zero-point shift and scale factor were refined.
+For the CaKRu4 P_4 refinement, first the zero-point shift and scale factor were refined.
 Next the lattice constants were refined, followed by the background parameters which involved a gradual increase of the polynomial used in the fit up to the sixth order.
 Consequently, the positional parameters are refined, beginning with the ruthenium atoms and followed by all phosphorus atoms.
 This is followed by refinement of the isotropic thermal parameters for all atoms at fixed 100% occupancies.
 Then the occupancy parameters are unfixed and refined together with thermal parameters.
-This step confirms 1:1:4:4 stoichiometry of the phase, as well as the Ca/K segregation to their separate unique sites, since minimal fluctuation (<1%) of the occupancies is revealed at virtually same thermal parameters.
-Afterwards, profile-shape parameters are included with a peak-asymmetry correction for $2\theta < 40^{\circ}$ .
+This step confirms 1:1:4:4 stoichiometry of the phase, as well as the Ca/K segregation to their separate unique sites, since minimal fluctuation (<1 %) of the occupancies is revealed at virtually same thermal parameters.
+Afterwards, profile-shape parameters are included with a peak-asymmetry correction for $2\theta < 40^{\circ}$.
 The final refinements with 31 parameters, including preferential alignment, and 5,679 data points were performed.
-Phase analysis of the data in Fig 7(c) gives $\sim 88\%$ of CaKRu4P4 estimated with $\sim 10\%$ $CaRu_2P_2$ and $\sim 2\%$ RuP after the final reaction.
-The existence of other phases may be due to imbalance of moles of CaRu2P2 and KRu2P2 during reaction.
+Phase analysis of the data in Fig 7(c) gives ~ 88% of CaKRu4P4 estimated with ~10% CaRu2P2 and ~ 2% RuP after the final reaction.
+The existence of other phases may be due to air sensitive of KRu2P2.
+Some of the KRu2P2 may decompose to binary before react with CaRu2P2.